aitoroses/bootstraped-angular-seed/README.md

 - Font-Awesome ([Font-Awesome](http://fortawesome.github.io/Font-Awesome/))
 - A simple production Node.js server ready to deploy on heroku: ___web.js___

+You can check a [demo](http://bootstrap-angular-demo.herokuapp.com/) working.

 ###TODOs
-- [ ] Add bootstraped animations to the views
+- Add bootstraped animations to the views

 ===